 Run on App Engine

-To deploy the demo app on App Engine using the
+To deploy the demo app to App Engine by using the

 gcloud app deploy